Information for parents of pupils in the Pre-Prep department (4-8 years)

 All children are served lunch, freshly cooked on site and using local produce where possible, daily.
 The teaching staff eat at the dining room tables with the children.
-In addition, there is a morning fresh fruit and water snack at morning break, and fruit or biscuits for those in Year 2 or 3 attending clubs after school.
+In addition, there is a morning snack of fresh fruit and water at morning break, and fruit or biscuits for those in Year 2 or 3 attending clubs after school, or a creche.
 All children have water bottles and are encouraged to drink regularly.

 Children are allocated to a house on entry to the school, although they do not attend house meetings as such until Year 2.
-There are 4 houses – Banks, Lyons, Maitland and Tate, all of whom have a Head of House (staff member) and two House Captains.
-All staff are also attached to a house, and support the children in their work.
-The children compete against each other in a wide variety of competitions as well as adopting a local charity that they support on a annual basis.
+There are four houses – Banks, Lyons, Maitland and Tate, all of whom have a Head of House (staff member) and two House Captains.
+All staff are also attached to a House, and support the children in their work.
+The children compete against each other in a wide variety of competitions as well as adopting a local charity that they support on an annual basis.

 Parent Teacher consultations